Reparametrization Invariance and Some of the Key Properties of Physical Systems: The Meaning of and the Role of the Hamiltonian Constraint

-This is very similar to the multi-dimentinal case discusser in Ref. \cite{Bouvier197804}.
-The Hamiltonian function is not telling us anything new either \textendash{} it is bringing us back to the original expression for $L=pv$ with $p=\phi(q)$.
+This is very similar to the multi-dimensional case discussed in Reference \cite{Bouvier197804}.
+The Hamiltonian function is not telling us anything new either, it is just bringing us back to the original expression for $L=pv$ with $p=\phi(q)$.

 However, based on conservation of the equivalent Lagrangians $L_{(n)}=\left(L_{1}\right)^{n}$ one can impose $\frac{dL_{1}}{d\lambda}=0$ to ensure conservation of $L_{1}$ that gives us an additional equation: